Pieter De Bruyne: De Bruyne residence

 In 1972, he renovated a neoclassicistic townhouse in Aalst, turning it into a work residence.
-In 2008 the building was protected as monument.
-The designer named several rooms after a special colour, which then defined its decoration, like the blue room.
+In 2008 the building was protected as a monument.
+The designer named several rooms after a special colour, which then defined their decoration, such as the blue room.

 Van Schuylenbergh residence

-In 1979-1986, Pieter De Bruyne delivers his final masterpiece.
-A townhouse in Aalst near Brussels.
-In 2021 the building and its entire interior were protected as monument by the flemish minister Matthias Diependaele.
+From 1979 to 1986, De Bruyne delivered his final masterpiece: a townhouse in Aalst near Brussels.
+In 2021 the building and its entire interior were protected as monuments by the Flemish minister Matthias Diependaele.

-In 2022, the property received national and international attention with the publication of an article in the specialised magazines Interior Design(US) and the German Häuser.
-Earlier, an article also appeared in heritage magazine Monumentaal(NL).
+In 2022, the property received national and international attention with the publication of an article in the specialised magazines Interior Design (US) and the German Häuser.
+Earlier, an article also appeared in the Dutch heritage magazine Monumentaal.